 Pet accidents do happen whether indoors or outdoors.
 Some accidents appear minor while others are fatal.

 However, we can prevent most of these accidents especially inside our houses.
-It is also advisable to invest in pet leash to keep your pet safe and prevent escapes when playing on the yard.
+It is also advisable to invest in pet leash or collar to keep your pet safe and prevent escapes when playing on the yard.

 As a pet parent, it is always good to master some first aid skills to offer your little companion in case of an accident.
 Most importantly, always consult your veterinarian.